polkascan/py-substrate-metadata-docs/docs/frequency.md

 ---------
 #### BatchCompleted
-Batch of dispatches completed fully with no error.
 ##### Attributes
 No attributes

 ---------
 #### BatchCompletedWithErrors
-Batch of dispatches completed but has errors.
 ##### Attributes
 No attributes

 ---------
 #### ItemCompleted
-A single item within a Batch of dispatches has completed with no error.
 ##### Attributes
 No attributes

 ---------
 #### ItemFailed
-A single item within a Batch of dispatches has completed with error.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |